zubaer93/simple-face-and-expression-detection/README.md

 A simple javascript realtime facial recognition app.

 - Using faceapi.js api and models for recognition
-- Can recognize face, landmarks,expressions.
+- Can recognize face, landmarks, expressions and gender.
 - Based on landmark and expression age is predicted

 Face API Library: https://github.com/justadudewhohacks/face-api.js